 Fearne Cotton on how kids can find happiness from head to toe

-Broadcaster and author Fearne Cotton discusses her new book, explaining how every bit of a child’s body can contribute to their overall happiness.
+Broadcaster and author Fearne Cotton talks to Lisa Salmon about her new book, explaining how every bit of a child’s body can contribute to their overall happiness

 Since writing her first book, Happy, in 2017, Fearne Cotton has been on a mission to spread joy far and wide.